Buying Tips

 This test works because independent verification removes the seller from the information chain.
 A fraudulent seller cannot afford for you to retrieve the original auction record yourself — because the record will show the real grade, the real mileage, and the real damage history.
 Their only defence is preventing you from checking.

-Verifiable business registration Has a registered company name, company registration number, and verifiable trading history.
-You can look up the company in your country's business registry.
+Verifiable business registration Has a registered company name, company registration number, and verifiable trading history you can look up independently.
 In Pakistan: SECP.
 In Kenya: Business Registration Service.
 In UAE: DED.
 In NZ: Companies Office.
 In UK: Companies House.

-Physical presence — address you can visit Has a physical yard, showroom, or registered office you can visit.
+Physical presence — an address you can visit Has a physical yard, showroom or registered office you can visit or send someone to verify.
 Not just a social media account or website with a P.O. box.
-The physical address matches the registration address.
 Staff answer a phone number that connects to a real person.

-Transparent and itemised pricing All costs disclosed upfront: car price, freight cost, port handling, customs duty estimate, local registration.
-No hidden fees that appear after commitment.
+Transparent and itemised pricing All costs disclosed upfront: car price, freight, port handling, customs duty estimate, local registration.
+No fees that appear after commitment.
 The total landed cost is calculable from information they provide willingly.

-Verifiable customer reviews Google My Business reviews, Facebook reviews, or Trustpilot reviews from real, identifiable customers.
-Reviews span over several years — not a sudden cluster of reviews shortly before you contact them.
+Verifiable customer reviews spanning multiple years Google My Business or Facebook reviews from real, identifiable customers — spanning several years, not a sudden cluster.
 Negative reviews are responded to professionally rather than deleted or disputed aggressively.

-Clear shipping and import documentation process Can explain the full process: auction purchase, export certificate, RORO or container shipping, bill of lading, customs clearance, local registration.
-Provides this documentation as a matter of standard process — not reluctantly on request.
+Clear documentation process explained upfront Can explain the full process: auction purchase, export certificate, RORO or container shipping, bill of lading, customs clearance, local registration.
+Provides documentation as a matter of standard process — not reluctantly on request.

-Welcomes independent inspection For a car already in country, a legitimate dealer welcomes a pre-purchase inspection by your own mechanic.
-For a car still in Japan, a legitimate importer welcomes a JAAI or other pre-export inspection.
-Resistance to independent inspection is a serious warning sign.
+Welcomes independent inspection For a car in country, welcomes a pre-purchase inspection by your own mechanic.
+For a car still in Japan, welcomes a JAAI or other pre-export inspection.
+Resistance to independent inspection is always a warning sign.

-Accepts traceable payment methods Bank transfer to a business account in the company's name, credit card, or escrow.
+Accepts traceable payment methods Bank transfer to a business account in the company name, credit card, or licensed escrow.
 The payment creates a paper trail and is theoretically recoverable through a dispute process.
 Legitimate businesses operate transparently with their banking.

 No unusual urgency Does not pressure you to decide within 24 or 48 hours.
 Understands that a large purchase decision requires time for due diligence.
-A legitimate business with genuine inventory is not worried about losing a sale to a careful buyer.
+A legitimate business with genuine inventory is not worried about losing a careful buyer.

-Price consistent with market rates Pricing is broadly consistent with what comparable vehicles sell for on established platforms.
+Price consistent with market rates Pricing is broadly consistent with comparable vehicles on established platforms.
 May be slightly below market due to efficiency or volume — but not dramatically below.
-A legitimate Grade 5 Toyota Aqua is not 40% cheaper than every other listing for no explained reason.
+A legitimate Grade 5 Toyota Aqua is not 40% cheaper than every comparable listing without explanation.

 🚫

 Refuses to share chassis number before deposit The single most reliable red flag.
 No legitimate importer has a valid reason to withhold the chassis number before payment.
-This withholding is the fraud mechanism — without the chassis number, you cannot verify the car exists or is what you're told it is.
+This withholding is the fraud mechanism — without the chassis number you cannot verify the car exists or is what you are told.

 🚫

-Price significantly below market — 30–50% under comparable listings If a Grade 5 car with 60,000km is priced 40% below every comparable listing, the explanation is almost always: the grade is wrong (edited sheet), the car does not exist, or serious problems are being concealed.
+Price 30–50% below comparable listings If a Grade 5 car with 60,000km is priced 40% below every comparable listing, the explanation is almost always: grade is wrong (edited sheet), the car does not exist, or serious problems are being concealed.
 Genuine price advantages of legitimate importers are typically 10–20%, not 40–50%.

 🚫

-Only communicates via WhatsApp or social media — no verifiable business identity No company name, no registration number, no physical address, no landline.
-Operates entirely through a personal phone number and social media account.
+Only communicates via WhatsApp — no verifiable business identity No company name, no registration number, no physical address, no landline.
+Operates entirely through a personal phone number and social media.
 Difficult or impossible to trace if the transaction goes wrong.
 This is the most common profile of import fraud operations.

 🚫

-Pressure tactics — "pay in 24 hours or it sells" Creating artificial urgency is a classic manipulation technique designed to prevent due diligence.
+Pressure tactics — "pay in 24 hours or it sells" Creating artificial urgency is designed to prevent due diligence.
 Legitimate sellers with genuine inventory do not need buyers to skip verification.
 The urgency is created to stop you from checking — because checking would reveal the problem.

 🚫

-Requests cash payment or transfer to personal account Cash payment and personal bank transfers leave no traceable paper trail and cannot be disputed or recovered through normal financial channels.
+Requests cash payment or transfer to a personal account Cash payment and personal bank transfers leave no traceable paper trail and cannot be disputed through normal financial channels.
 Legitimate businesses receive payment into business accounts in the company name.
-"Pay my brother's personal account" is always fraud-adjacent.
+"Pay my brother's personal account" is always a fraud signal.

 🚫

 Cannot produce export certificate or auction documentation Every legitimate Japanese export generates an export certificate (輸出証明書) issued by Japanese customs.
-The auction house also issues a purchase certificate.
-If an importer cannot produce these documents — or claims they "get sent separately" indefinitely — they may not have actually purchased the car through a legitimate channel.
+If an importer cannot produce this — or claims it "gets sent separately" indefinitely — they may not have actually purchased the car through a legitimate channel.

 🚫

-Provides their own auction sheet verification — discourages independent check Offering to "verify the car for you" or sending you a verification link/report they generated themselves removes the independence that makes verification valuable.
-If the seller controls the verification, the seller can fake the verification.
-Always use your own JP Sheet account.
+Offers their own verification — discourages independent check Offering to "verify the car for you" or sending a verification report they generated removes the independence that makes verification valuable.
+If the seller controls the verification, the seller can fake it.
+Always use your own JP Sheet account on your own device.

 🚫

-Reviews are recent, generic, and all positive — no critical reviews at all Fraudulent operations fabricate reviews.
-Signs: all reviews within 3–6 months, all 5-star, generic phrases ("great service, would recommend"), reviewer profiles with no other reviews.
-Absence of any negative reviews over years of operation is itself suspicious — even excellent businesses occasionally receive criticism.
+Reviews are recent, generic, and universally 5-star Fraudulent operations fabricate reviews.
+Signs: all within 3–6 months, all 5-star, generic phrases ("great service, would recommend"), reviewer profiles with no other reviews.
+Complete absence of any negative reviews over years of supposed operation is itself suspicious.

 🚫

-Stock photos or photos without chassis number visible Photos that look professional or staged may be stock images for a car that does not exist.
-Ask for a live photo of the physical car with a piece of paper showing today's date and your name.
-Legitimate sellers can do this instantly.
-Sellers without the car cannot.
+Photos without chassis number visible, or clearly stock images Ask for a live photo of the physical car with a piece of paper showing today's date and your name.
+Legitimate sellers can do this immediately.
+Sellers without the actual car cannot.
+Stock photos or professional shots without the actual chassis plate visible are a warning.

 🚫

-Inconsistent or evasive answers to basic questions Cannot consistently answer: where is the car now, when will it arrive, what auction was it from, what is the exact chassis number.
+Inconsistent or evasive answers to basic questions Cannot consistently answer: where is the car now, when will it arrive, which auction was it from, what is the exact chassis number.
 Answers change between conversations.
-Excuses for delays compound.
-A legitimate importer with a real transaction can answer these questions without hesitation every time.
+A legitimate importer with a real transaction answers these without hesitation every time.

 DocumentWhen providedWhat it confirmsRed flag if absent